Reliable Neural Networks for Regression Uncertainty Estimation: Introduction

-A comparative review of the progress made regarding predictive uncertainty estimation for NN models may be found in \citep{snoek2019}.
-Most of the early proposed approaches are Bayesian in nature \citep{bernardo2009bayesian}.
-These methods assign prior distributions to the NN's parameters (weights) and the training process updates these distributions to the ``learned" posterior distributions.
+A comparative review of the progress made regarding predictive uncertainty estimation in NNs may be found in \cite{snoek2019}.
+Most of the early proposed approaches are Bayesian in nature \cite{bernardo2009bayesian}.
+These methods assign prior distributions to NNs' parameters and the training process updates these distributions to the ``learned" posterior distributions.
 The residual uncertainty in the posterior distribution of the parameters allow the network to estimate predictive uncertainty.
-Several methods were suggested for learning Bayesian NNs including Laplace approximation \citep{mackay1992}, Hamiltonian methods \citep{springenberg2016bayesian}, Markov Chain Monte Carlo (MCMC) methods \citep{neal1996}, expectation propagation \citep{jylanki2014expectation, yingzhen2015, hasenclever2017distributed}, and variational inference \citep{graves2011practical, louizos2016structured}.
+Several methods were suggested for learning Bayesian NNs including Laplace approximation \cite{mackay1992}, Hamiltonian methods \cite{springenberg2016bayesian}, Markov Chain Monte Carlo (MCMC) methods \cite{neal1996}, expectation propagation \cite{jylanki2014expectation}, and variational inference \cite{graves2011practical}.
 Implementing Bayesian NNs is generally difficult and training them is computationally expensive.
-Recent state-of-the-art methods for predictive uncertainty estimation include probabilistic backpropagation (PBP) \citep{hernandez2015}, Monte Carlo dropout (MC-dropout) \citep{gal2016}, and Deep Ensembles \citep{lakshminarayanan2017}.
-These state-of-the-art methods achieve top performance when estimating predictive uncertainty.
+Recent state-of-the-art methods for predictive uncertainty estimation include probabilistic backpropagation (PBP) \cite{hernandez2015}, Monte Carlo dropout (MC-dropout) \cite{gal2016}, Deep Ensembles \cite{lakshminarayanan2017}, Bayesian Deep Ensembles \cite{he2020bayesian}, and evidential learning (for classification \cite{sensoy2018evidential} and regression \cite{amini2020deep}).
+While these methods mainly operate during training, other works \cite{guo2017calibration, levi2019evaluating, laves2021recalibration, rahimi2020post} proposed calibrating NNs' predictive uncertainty in a post-hoc step after training, which is critical for real-world deployment.\\